vellikhor/mass-create/README.md

 1. **Manual Installation**:
    - Create a folder titled `mass-create` within the `.obsidian/plugins` folder of your Obsidian vault.
-   - Download the plugin files.
+   - Download the plugin files(main.js and manifest.json).
    - Place them in the `mass-create` folder.
    - Go to Settings > Community plugins in Obsidian and enable the "Mass Create" plugin.